googleapis/google-cloud-datastore/README.md

 Overview
 --------

-The code is structured into two subdirectories:
+The code is structured into four subdirectories:

 - ndb: This is the main code base.
 Notable submodules are key.py, model.py, query.py, eventloop.py, tasklets.py, and context.py.